ezr1verL/AI-Infrastructure-Capital-Allocation/README.md

 **Question:** Is power availability a binding constraint for AI infrastructure growth?

-This is the only validation module.
-Its purpose is to test the core hypothesis and define the evidence base for the rest of the project.
+**Objective:** Evaluate the evidence supporting this thesis.
+If the evidence is sufficiently strong, the following modules examine where the constraint exists, which parts of the value chain are exposed, and how it may influence long-term capital allocation.

 ---